ryantbrown/laravel-contracts-cheat-sheet/readme.md

 ```

 With the above script you can pretty much generate any UI you want.
 If you want to generate a static build like the [example](http://ryantbrown.io/laravel-contracts) then take a look at the ```LC\Presenters``` and the ```LC\Commands\GenerateCommand``` classes.
 In a nutshell the command uses the presenters as a data source and generates ```html``` files from the twig templates.

+That's it, this was a christmas/weekend project so I hope you find it useful.